Qualcomm reaches interim licensing agreement with Huawei

 The company on Wednesday said Huawei, the world's second-biggest smartphone company, has signed a short-term licensing agreement with Qualcomm.
 The deal, reached in Qualcomm's fiscal first quarter that ended Dec.
 30, runs through the company's fiscal third quarter.

-Huawei will pay Qualcomm $150 million each quarter, Qualcomm fFnancial Chief George Davis said during a call with analysts about the company's financial results.
+Huawei will pay Qualcomm $150 million each quarter, Qualcomm Financial Chief George Davis said during a call with analysts about the company's financial results.

 Huawei and Apple were the only two major companies still fighting with Qualcomm over its licensing terms.
 Reaching a deal with Huawei -- even if it's currently only interim -- alleviates some worries about the company's future in charging handset makers for using its technology.
 Qualcomm continues to battle Apple in courts around the world.
 The two will face off over patents in March and over licensing in April, both on Qualcomm's home turf of San Diego, California.